abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_10_Refcounting_GC/Chapter_10.md

 - In C is manually done by the programmer with malloc and free.

-- Rust has a compile-time system tgat ebsyres memory safety.
+- Rust has a compile-time system that ensures memory safety.

 - In GCL(Garbage Collecting Languages) its paid in run time rather during development time.